agentgt/jirm/README.md

 Install
 -------

-Right now Spring is the only JDBC Wrapper supported.
+If you would like full usage of the ORM, Spring is *currently* the only JDBC Wrapper supported.

 ```xml
 <dependency>